Xerast/P2/README.md

 # Team-2

 # User Stories
-- Account Creation
+- Users can:
+  - Create an account
   - Login/Logout
-- Post Creation Form
+  - Create a post
-- Comment On Post
+  - Comment on posts

 # Stretch Goals
 - Interacting With Comments